jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 organizations that reported very significant disruptions, average costs were 7.9% higher, at USD 5.01 million.
 See Figure 22.

-**Figure 22.** *A bar chart showing the cost of a data breach based on the level of business disruption, measured in USD millions.
-The chart shows the cost for low, moderate, significant, and very significant.*
+![Image of Figure 22.
+Measured in USD millions Cost of a data breach based on the level of business disruption]

 ## Recovery time
 Even after a breach is contained, the work of recovery goes on.
 In this study, recovery means:

-– Business operations are back to normal in areas affected by the breach.
+- Business operations are back to normal in areas affected by the breach.

-– Organizations have met compliance obligations, such as paying fines.
+- Organizations have met compliance obligations, such as paying fines.

-– Customer confidence and employee trust have been restored.
+- Customer confidence and employee trust have been restored.

-– Organizations have put controls, technologies and expertise in place to avoid future data breaches.
+- Organizations have put controls, technologies and expertise in place to avoid future data breaches.

 Much of this work, such as re-establishing customer confidence, involves factors beyond technology.
 For most organizations, the hard work of recovery can be months away.